 Ringing in fall in our home is quite the event.
-In September I begin to plan our #verydanielhalloween (a cute hashtag I made up years ago) and fine tune what we’ll be doing for the month of October.
-The last few years I’ve arranged for different activities such as watching a list of our favorite scary (and some not so scary) movies, decorate a haunted gingerbread house, going to the pumpkin patch and carving the pumpkins we pick out.
+In September I begin to plan our #verydanielhalloween (cute, right?!) and fine tune what we’ll be doing for the month of October.
+The last few years I’ve arranged for different activities such as watching a list of our favorite scary -and some not so scary – movies, decorate a haunted gingerbread house, going to the pumpkin patch and carving the pumpkins we pick out.
 Last year I was pregnant and so this year is especially special because now we have our little guy to celebrate the season with.

 This year my husband and I have picked our favorite horror movies and a few new ones to watch for the first time.
-I thought it would be fun to plan meals around each movie and that we would snack on them as we watched.
+I thought it would be fun to plan meals around each movie and we would snack on them as we watched.
+Kind of like a Halloween tasting menu.
 I also took it a step further to include themed cocktails as well!
-I am always on the lookout for new food recipes and lately we both have been dabbling into mixology too.
-So, as October first arrived and we enjoyed our first food pairing night with a success I am so much looking forward to the rest of the menus we have planned for each movie!
+I am always on the lookout for new food recipes and lately we both have been dabbling into some mixology too.

 Today I am sharing with you how our family celebrates one of the best seasons ever and how easy it is to share the love with your family by starting your own traditions!

 Try this Pumpkin Spice Martini!
 It’s perfect for those hotter fall days…